mandrasch/my-webdev-notebook/notes/Svelte & InertiaJS (Laravel).md

 - 13.03.2022 🍅🍅
 - 16.03.2022 🍅🍅+0,5

-## Next tasks
+## Next goals

 - [ ] Start demo app greenrunners => "add a run", "edit a run", "register", "mark as paid
+- [ ] Finish second course
+- [ ] Figure out if'd like to use bootstrap, sveltestrap or tailwind
-- [ ] Variable layout not working, see inertia discord
+- [ ] Set layout in main controller, not in every component (see discord -> switch to vite?)

 ## TODOs: